GaetanRsl/PRS/README.md

 ## DESCRIPTION

-Implementation of the TCP protocol in C, the client connect to the server and ask for a file, the server sends it to him
+Implementation of the TCP protocol in C, the client connects to the server and ask for a file, the server sends it to him

 ## USAGE